bolcom/cryptvault/README.md

 ## Expected size of encrypted data

-Depending on how much padding is used, you can expect 17..33 bytes for encryption overhead (salt + padding).
+Depending on the cipher, whether an IV is used and the padding scheme you must expect some overhead for encryption.
+The default cipher, AES-256-CBC with PKCS
+#5 padding, requires an extra [18, 33] bytes: version (1) + IV (16) + padding
+(best case: 1, worst case: 16).